QuentinAndre/Website/content/post/generate-distributions/index.md

     m = numbers.mean()
     sd = numbers.std()
     skew = stats.skew(numbers)
-print("After {} iterations, we have a satisfying distribution".format(i))
+HTML("After {} iterations, we have a satisfying distribution".format(i))
 ```

 After 6902 iterations, we have a satisfying distribution

 That took a few seconds.
 Let's visualize it...